jpb1991/calculator/readme.md

 # FNBubbles420 Org Calculator 🧮

 Welcome to the FNBubbles420 Org Calculator, a feature-rich, GUI-based calculator application designed to perform a wide range of mathematical operations.
-Built with Python and Tkinter under the guidance of Jason, your friendly assistant, this tool offers an intuitive interface for both simple arithmetic and complex functions.
+Built with Python and Tkinter.
+This tool offers an intuitive interface for both simple arithmetic and complex functions.

 ## Features 🌟